-Balancing Efficiency and Ethics: The Emerging Benefits and Risks of AI for Proposal Writing
+Balancing Efficiency and Ethics: The Benefits and Risks of Using AI for Proposal Writing

 Artificial intelligence (AI) is a powerful assistant for everyday life.
 You can prompt it to plan a perfect vacation, deliver a heartwarming wedding speech, or even create a chart-topping hit like Drake and the Weeknd.

 But is there an opportunity to effectively use generative AI at work?
-Tools like ChatGPT can revolutionize how you respond to RFPs and speed up the proposal writing process—but can you trust everything it tells you?
+Tools like ChatGPT can revolutionize how you respond to RFPs and speed up your steps in proposal writing—but can you trust everything it tells you?

 To shed light on these important questions, we heard from two proposal pros on opposite sides of the AI scale. ⚖️